 A copy of the signed Worksite Agreement for Wage Services (VR3142).

+Exception: When there is a VR Director approved MOU between the worksite and TWC-VR, it must be attached and the VR3142 must be completed and signed by the customer.
+When there is a signed MOU, the VR3142 does not have to be signed by the designated supervisor at the worksite.

 The following are WorkQuest’s responsibilities in wage services:

 Being the employer of record for the customer;